Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Anything you try to do with dog3 that it doesn't know how to do, it asks dog2 how to do

-When we asked it its name, it didn't have a name, so it asked dog2 what its name was instead.
+We asked it its name, it didn't have one, so it asked dog2.

-We gave dog 2 its own name so it returned that!
+We gave dog 2 a name so it returned that!

 If we hadn't, dog2 would have asked dog1.